Automation, Testing and Quality Checks in Mainframe Development

 - Code coverage metrics meet a pre-determined threshold

-Join us to learn how developers and testers leverage the integrations of Compuware Xpediter Code Coverage and Compuware Topaz for Total Test with SonarSource SonarQube (all driven by Jenkins) to improve the quality, velocity and efficiency of development and delivery through improved automation, testing and quality checks on the mainframe.
+Learn how developers and testers leverage the integrations of Compuware Xpediter Code Coverage and Compuware Topaz for Total Test with SonarSource SonarQube (all driven by Jenkins) to improve the quality, velocity and efficiency of development and delivery through improved automation, testing and quality checks on the mainframe.

 Here’s what each tool helps you accomplish: